 Holding a stock that goes down a fraction every day – it is like being in a relationship where your girlfriend nags and is on you a lot.
 She gains a few pounds and the next thing you know it is she is shopping in Targets wearing pajamas and flip flops.
 You know you should get out but you invested so much into it and you do not want to cut your losses.

 Holding a stock that crashes is like – holding an equity position that has betrayed me.
-It is like a girlfriend who is two timing.
+It is like a girlfriend who is two-timing.
 You just cannot believe it, everything was going fine and boom one day you find out the real value of your relationship.
 It is like catching your girlfriend in a restaurant with another man on your birthday.
-But still in the back of your mind you want to make it work.
-You cling on to your commitment even if the reality is tell you something else.
+But still, in the back of your mind, you want to make it work.
+You cling on to your commitment even if the reality is telling you something else.

-What would be really useful to know is when to get out of a stock, an exit strategy.
-Almost better than knowing how to buy stocks is knowing when sell stocks.
+What would be really useful to know is when to get out of stock, an exit strategy.
+Almost better than knowing how to buy stocks is knowing when selling stocks.
 If you know when to exit, you can make money in any market.

 What you need is a rule of thumb stock exit strategy so you leap with your head and not with your heart when it comes to trading stocks.